sandeep-tukaram/algods/DesignAlgoDS.md

 ```

 See what we did there?
 Even in this tiny example, we can spot our two main parts:
-1. Data storage: We're using v1 and v2 to keep our values somewhere
+1. Data storage: We're using v1 and v2 to keep our values somewhere.
+They care called variables.
-2. Instructions: We're doing things with those values (storing them and adding them)
+2. Instructions: We add the variables to obtain the sum.

 This two-part pattern shows up everywhere - whether you're adding two numbers or building a complex search algorithm.
 Pretty neat, right?